The Western Rite

 It is not possible under any circumstance at all for the priest to reveal what has been said in confession.

-We ask that all members of the Orthodox Church who come to mass, and wish to receive communion, first come to confession.
+We ask that all members of the Orthodox Church who come to receive communion, first make themselves known to a clergyman to ensure they are properly prepared with fasting and confession.

 The clergy at our churches are available to hear confessions up to 30 minutes before the scheduled start of services.